tawi1/DotsTrafficCity/docs/source/streaming.rst

 	.. image:: /images/other/SectionObjectAuthoring.png

 **Section object type:**
-	* **Attach to closest** : attach to closest road section.
+	* **Attach to closest** : attach to nearest road section.
-	* **Create new if nessesary** : create new road section if not exist with the current computed section hash.
+	* **Create new if nessesary** : create a new road section if doesn't exist with the currently computed section hash.
-	* **Provider object** : object has a component that implements the `IProviderObject` interface, which provides a reference to the associated object section.
+	* **Provider object** : object has a component that implements the `IProviderObject` interface, that provides a reference to the associated object section.
-	* **Custom object** : user's custom related object section.
+	* **Custom object** : user's own associated object section.

 | **Include childs** : all child objects are included in the section of the parent object.

 .. _contentStreaming:

 Content Streaming
 ~~~~~~~~~~~~

-You can divide the scene content into chunks for partial loading at runtime.
+You can split the scene content into chunks for partial loading at runtime.

 `Youtube tutorial. <https://youtu.be/lTg24NdlM0E>`_

 How To Create
 """"""""""""""

 #.
-Create new empty `GameObject` and add :ref:`SubSceneCreator <subSceneCreator>` component.
+Create a new empty `GameObject` and add the :ref:`SubSceneCreator <subSceneCreator>` component.
 #.
-Customize :ref:`chunk settings <subSceneCreatorChunkSettings>`.
+Adjust the :ref:`chunk settings <subSceneCreatorChunkSettings>`.
 #.
-If necessary enable :ref:`post process settings <subSceneCreatorPostProcess>` **[optional step]**.
+If necessary, enable :ref:`post process settings <subSceneCreatorPostProcess>` **[optional step]**.
 #.
-Press `Create` button.
+Press the `Create` button.
 #.
-Adjust :ref:`Streaming Level Config <streamingLevelConfig>` to load/unload subscenes at the runtime.
+Adjust the :ref:`Streaming Level Config <streamingLevelConfig>` to load/unload subscenes at the runtime.

 .. _subSceneCreator:

 SubScene Chunk Creator
 ~~~~~~~~~~~~

 Content chunking tool to split the scene into chunks.
-Old objects remain and disabled in the old scene and are used to create duplicates in the chunk sub-scenes.
+Old objects remain disabled in the old scene and are used to create duplicates in the chunk sub-scenes.

 	.. image:: /images/other/subSceneCreator.png